jart/poemy2/README.md

 # poemy - A poetry generator

-Poemy is a poetry generator written in C++11 that uses markov chains and speech dictionaries to write poetry in any meter or rhyming scheme.
+Poemy is a poetry generator written in C++11 with Googley libraries that uses markov chains and speech dictionaries to write poetry in any meter or rhyming scheme.

 ## Installation